namespace-ee/react-calendar-timeline/README.md

   - classNameLeft: class names to be added to left classname
   - classNameRight: class names to be added to right classname

-- `getContentProps` returns the props you should apply to the wrapper for your item's content like title:

-  - style: inline style to be applied to the wrapper
-  - className: classnames to be applied to the wrapper

-  These properties can be override using the prop argument with proprties:
-  - style: extra inline styles to be applied to the component
-  - classNames: class names to be added

 example

 ```jsx